-Suggested

 diversity by decade

-and culture within
+and culture within the

-the baroque and
+baroque and classical

 perspective of